 - Students will not be able to sign up back-to-back.
 If a student signs-up for back-to-back appointments the field services offices will automatically drop the second appointment to ensure both appointments can be attended.

 - A resume may be uploaded in Career Navigator when signing up for interviews.
 Please bring a copy of your resume to each of the interviews you schedule.

 Here are the questions you will most likely be asked,

 in some form, during your interview

-1- Tell me about how you will handle classroom management.
+1- Tell me how you will handle classroom management.

 2- Explain your classroom discipline plan.

 3- Are you a team player?
-Explain how your foster positive relationships.
+Explain how you foster positive relationships.

 4- Why do you want to teach?
 Do you love children?